 The Centennial Park and Moore Park Trust (the Trust) is a reporting entity.
-There are no other entities under its control.
+There are no other entities under its control which are required to be consolidated in this financial report.

 The Trust is a not-for-profit entity (as profit is not its principal objective) and is consolidated as part of the NSW Total State Sector and as part of the NSW Public Accounts.